bids-apps/BrainSuite/preprocspec_details.md

 * **RunNSR** : Enables nuisance signal regression.
 Options: {0,1}.
 Default: 1
 * **scbPath** : SCB file is used by tNLM filtering.
 Set this path somewhere there is a lot of space.
 * **T1mask** : If enabled, BFP uses the T1w mask to threshold fMRI data, which may be useful for data with high signal dropout.
 Options: {0,1}.
 Default: 1
-* **epit1corr** : If enabled, BFP performs distortion correction using constrained non-linear registration between the nonuniformity-corrected T1w-image and the reference fMRI image.
-This is useful for data in cases where a B0 field map is not available.
-Options: {0,1}.
-Default: 1
-* **epit1corr_mask** : Specifies the EPI masking method used by BFP during EPI distortion correction.
-0: use T1w-based mask; 1: use BDP liberal; 2: use BDP aggressive; 3: use AFNI 3dAutomask plus two-voxel dilation.
-Options: {0,1,2,3}.
-Default: 2
-* **epit1corr_rigidsim** : Specifies the cost function(s) used by BFP during EPI distortion correction.
-Available methods are INVERSION (inversion), INVERSION followed by normalized mutual-information based refinement (Bhushan et al., 2015) (bdp), mutual information (mi), correlation ratio (cr), and squared difference (sd).
-Options: {bdp, inversion, mi, cr, sd}.
-Default: mi
-* **epit1corr_bias** : If enabled, BFP performs bias field correction on the distortion-corrected data.
-Options: {0,1}.
-Default: 1
-* **epit1corr_numthreads** : Specifies the number of threads used for T1w-based distortion correction.